sborkaproject/SP.Starter/README-EN.md

 	/lib/			// Libraries and Mixins
 	/pages/			// Styles for project pages
-		_main.scss	// Styles for the main page
-	/parts/			// Parts or components of a project _controls.scss	// Controls (buttons, inputs, checkboxes, selects) _footer.scss	// SCSS footer implementation
-		_popup.scss	// SCSS implementation of the popup _constants.scss		// Variables and constants
+		_main.scss	// Styles for the main page _constants.scss	// Variables and constants
+	_controls.scss	// Styles for controls
 	_fonts.scss		// Plug-in fonts
 	_global.scss	// Global Blocks Styles
 	_layout.scss	// Layout styles
 	_reset.scss		// CSS-reset and nulling styles
 	styles.scss		// The main file that compiles into styles.css
 ```

 A separate file is created for each page in the `pages` folder.
-A separate file is created for each part or component in the `parts` folder.
+A separate file is created for each component in the `src/components/<components_name>` folder.

 All included files must begin with a single underscore (`_`).

-## Responsive 12-column grid

-On projects, you can use a bootstrap-like grid of 12 columns.

-To check examples of using the grid, see `index.nunj`, as well as the [bootstrap website](http://getbootstrap.com/css/#grid).

-For instance, if you need to make a grid of 10 columns, not of 12, then you can fix the corresponding mixins in `_layout.scss`.
-Breakpoints can be changed in `_variables.scss`

 ## SVG sprites